sveltia/sveltia-cms/README.md

 ### Migrating from Git Gateway backend

-Sveltia CMS does not support the Git Gateway backend (and Netlify Identity) due to performance limitations.
-If you don’t care about user management, you can easily migrate to the [GitHub backend](https://decapcms.org/docs/github-backend/) or [GitLab backend](https://decapcms.org/docs/gitlab-backend/).
+Sveltia CMS does not support the Git Gateway backend due to performance limitations.
+If you don’t care about user management with Netlify Identity, you can use the [GitHub backend](https://decapcms.org/docs/github-backend/) or [GitLab backend](https://decapcms.org/docs/gitlab-backend/) instead.
 Make sure **you install an OAuth client** on GitHub or GitLab in addition to updating your configuration file.
-As noted in the document, Netlify still facilitates the auth flow.
+As noted in the document, Netlify is still able to facilitate the auth flow.

 ### Moving your site from Netlify to another hosting service